ekiraya/In_depth_osTicket_Installation/README.md

 <h3>Microsoft Visual C++ Redistributable</h3>
 <p>when you creeate an aplication in the c progaming language family it is almost imposible that you dont rely on libraries</p>
 <p>libraries can be think of as reusable code, like functions or classes that other people created and that you are reusing in your own aplication, using libraries is really common but it has a downside apps that are build using any specific library will then need that library to run even after the code is compiled into a <code>.exe</code> file</p>
-<p>osticket is affected by that due to the fact that some components it needs for its correct working really on those libraries</p>
+<p>osTicket is affected by that due to the fact that some components it needs for its correct working really on those libraries</p>
 <p>for instance we need to install said libraries to use:</p>
 <code>certain php extentions</code>
 <code>certain iis modules</code>
-<code>image processing functions within ostickets</code>
+<code>image processing functions within osTicket</code>
 <p>the specific libraries we need to install are the <code>Visual C++ Runtime libraries</code> and to install them we need to run <code>VC_redist.x86</code></p>

 <h3>Deploying the webapp</h3>
-<p>Now we have everything requiered for the ostickets webapp to run, but how do we actually run it?</p>
+<p>Now we have everything requiered for the osTicket webapp to run, but how do we actually run it?</p>
 <p>Remember the <code>C:\inetpub\wwwroot</code> folder that i mentioned earlier</p>
-<p>Well if we simply switch those files with the files that define ostciket we can convert our defoult webpage into ostickets</p>
+<p>Well if we simply switch those files with the files that define ostciket we can convert our defoult webpage into osTicket</p>

 <br>
-<p>to find the necesarry files we can go to the <code>osticket files zip</code> and extract its contents</p>
+<p>to find the necesarry files we can go to the <code>osTicket files zip</code> and extract its contents</p>
-<p>once the extraction is finished we can just replace the files on the <code>C:\inetpub\wwwroot</code> folder with the files of the upload folder and our default webpage is now ostickets</p>
+<p>once the extraction is finished we can just replace the files on the <code>C:\inetpub\wwwroot</code> folder with the files of the upload folder and our default webpage is now osTicket</p>
 <img src="https://i.imgur.com/Rj8P2C3.png"  height="25%" width="25%"/>

 <h3>Php Extentions</h3>